A rustic wooden post fence in front of the vibrant, multi-colored striped hills and red rock mesas of the Paria Rimrocks in Southern Utah

 Both the original 1968 adaptation of the classic Planet of the Apes novel and the 2001 remake were filmed in Southern Utah.
 While (arguably) the weaker of the two, we’ll focus on the remake, as a 30-year span in camera technology makes a big difference when capturing sweeping outdoor vistas.

-The movie features Mark Wahlberg as an astronaut who gets stranded on an alien planet (we’re beginning to see a theme here) where apes rule and humans are oppressed.
+The movie features Mark Wahlberg as an astronaut who gets stranded on an alien planet (we’re beginning to see a theme here) where apes rule and humans are oppressed, a far cry from the welcoming basecamp you’ll find when you explore the Gateway RV Resort map to plan your stay.
 The movie stands as more of a reimagining than a direct remake, and director Tim Burton’s signature dark, gothic style is displayed throughout.

 In stark contrast to the darker scenes are the ones shot on the bright shores of Lake Powell.
 The sandy beaches and sheer cliffs served as a nod to the same locations used in the original film.
 While it was ultimately difficult to shoot on, the grandeur of Lake Powell created an excellent out-of-this-world setting for Planet of the Apes.